abissgr/calipso-hub/README.md

-Experiments on a modern, full stack, high level framework for rapid development of maintainable and scalable applications.
+Experiments on a full stack, high level framework for lazy application hackers and scalable developer teams.

 ## Table of Contents